Leopoldov95/Weather-App/README.md

 ## What I Learned
 This was my larget project to date and as a result I was able to learn a lot about javaScript, handling HTTP requests, async code, and most importantly not being afraid to go into unkown and new territories of programming.
 I am aware that at the moment the source code is quite messy and definitely has room for refactoring.

+When I first started to create this app, I had little understanding of handling requests, handling API data, and as well about asynchronous javaScript.
+You can view my first attempt at creating a weather app at https://weather-app-old.netlify.app/.
+I wasn't too happy about it, the weather API allows only for one city search at a time.
+Also the older weather app doesn't scale down well for mobile and tablet view.

+As a result I decided to create a more ambitious weather app, one that looks nicer and that contains a autocomplete searchbar.
+I ended up using a seperate location API that returns multiple city results based on name and then using that data for the weather API to allow me to search for the selected city.
+I also added a feature that allows the user to switch between imperial and metric units without having to make a new request.